 CAT Data Interpretation Tips

-The more you practice, the better you get with DI in CAT exam.
+The more you practice, the better you get with DI in the CAT exam.
 Practice CAT Data Interpretation Questions as much as you can and solve as many question papers as you can.
-Practice will make you faster and make you confident by familiarising with the related questions.
+Practice will make you faster and make you confident by familiarizing yourself with the related questions.
 Also, practice several CAT Mock tests and Previous Year Papers to get acquainted with the DI questions.

 - Use your time wisely:

-While practicing questions, assess which problem requires more time by clocking yourself.
+While practising questions, assess which problem requires more time by clocking yourself.
 It helps to devise a suitable plan for attempting different types of problems and manage time well.

 - Plan the time allotted per data set:

 Since CAT is a time-bound exam, planning the amount of time invested into each question is extremely necessary.
 Ideally, time allocation per question should be in direct proportion to the marks allotted.
 For example, if a DI question set consists of 5 questions and 10 marks in total, you should ideally spend only 10 minutes to solve it.